 Remember, you didn’t cause this to happen.
 You are not to blame.

-Getting enough sleep may be the most important step to helping her get better, and the most difficult.
+Getting enough sleep may be the most important step to helping your partner get better, and the most difficult.
 Develop a parenting team, work together by taking shifts to give each other a break.
 Get help from family and friends.
 Get involved with the care of your baby (i.e. feeding, bathing and changing diapers)

 If you notice any of these signs and symptoms get help right away.

-Paternal postpartum depression is a very real condition that can happen anytime after the birth or adoption of your baby.
+Paternal/partner postpartum depression is a very real condition that can happen anytime after the birth or adoption of your baby.
 It may happen even during pregnancy, go away after the birth and come back 3-6 months later.
 If your partner is depressed, there is a good chance you are too.

 Be aware of these feelings.
 You may be experiencing postpartum depression.
 It’s not something you just get over.
 It’s a serious mental health issue that needs to be treated.